UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

     set module.trackball.xceleration 1.0

 (Also note, that the above will *not* restore original settings when you leave the keymap.
 You will need another macro event for that.)

+Regarding `$onScrollLockStateChange`, please note that:
+  - under Linux, scroll lock is disabled by default.
+As a consequence, the macro event does not trigger.
+  - under MacOS, scroll lock dims the screen but does not toggle the scroll lock state.
+As a consequence, the macro event does not trigger.

 ## Macro commands